Interested in this project?

 Add the following files to the root directory of your project:

-• A boilerplate index.html file:
+- A boilerplate

 <!DOCTYPE html>